Key concepts and terms for the Sinch Conversation API

-The app entity, which is created and configured through the Sinch Portal, is tied to the API user and comes with a set of channel credentials for each underlying connected channel.
+The app entity, which is created and configured through the Sinch Customer Dashboard, is tied to the API user and comes with a set of channel credentials for each underlying connected channel.
 The app has a list of conversations between itself and different contacts which share the same project.

 Webhooks, which the app is attached to, defines the destination for various events coming from the Conversation API.
 An app has the following configurable properties:

 |Display name||The name visible in the Customer Dashboard.|